swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 * For instance properties, `subscript(instanceSelf:)` as shown above.
 * For static or class properties, `subscript(typeSelf:)`, similar to the above but accepting a metatype parameter.
-* For global/local properties, or when the appropriate `subscript` mentioned above isn't provided by the wrapper type, the `value` property would be used.
+* For global/local properties, or when the appropriate `subscript` mentioned above isn't provided by the wrapper type, the `wrappedValue` property would be used.

 The main challenge with this design is that it doesn't directly work when the enclosing type is a value type and the property is settable.
 In such cases, the parameter to the subscript would get a copy of the entire enclosing value, which would not allow mutation, On the other hand, one could try to pass `self` as `inout`, e.g.,